donnemartin/dev-setup/README.md

 #### Installation

-Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
+The section [Step 3: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-4-run-the-brewsh-script) installs Google Chrome.

+If you prefer to install it separately, download it from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
 Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
 When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).

 #### Configuration

-The section [Step 3: Run the .osx Script](https://github.com/donnemartin/dev-setup#step-3-run-the-osx-script) contains Chrome configurations.
+The section [Step 4: Run the .osx Script](https://github.com/donnemartin/dev-setup#step-3-run-the-osx-script) contains Chrome configurations.

 ### Sublime Text